 My Roots

-Over the past 45 years, Stephen has won no fewer than eight Grammy Awards—three with The Melody Makers, twice as a producer of his younger brother Damian Marley, and three times as a solo artist.
+Over the past 45 years, Stephen has won no fewer than eight Grammy Awards—three with The Melody Makers, three times as a solo artist, and twice as a producer of his younger brother Damian Marley.
 Every one of his solo projects to date has topped the Billboard Reggae charts.
-Stephen Marley’s place in music history is already secure.
-He does not really need to push the envelope, to defy expectations, to let the whole world into his world.
-And yet that is just what he’s decided to do.

 1981: Performing at Reggae Sunsplash in Jamaica